 - Loss of society and companionship

 Like uninsured motorist claims, you must file a lawsuit in court within three years (or two years if the crash caused a death).
 However, Wisconsin statutes state that this does not start running until a resolution is reached on the claim against the person responsible for the car accident.
-It is important to still provide notice as early as possible to your insurance company of an underinsured motorist claim to avoid issues later.
+It is important to provide notice as early as possible to your insurance company of an underinsured motorist claim to avoid issues later.

 Lawyers can help navigate claims with your insurance company.
 In these cases, early notice to your insurance company is critical, and we can help with that.
 We can also help make sense of your options and determine the next steps.
-This puts you in the best possible position for fair and full compensation, even if your claim is settled outside of court.

 Learn more about the car accident lawyers of Habush Habush & Rottier here.